 - Food: delicious, flavorful, imaginative, original, with artistic presentation.
-(Examples: Cafe’ Poca Cosa; Janos Downtown Kitchen; Vivace; OM Modern Asian Kitchen)
+(Examples: Cafe’ Poca Cosa; Janos Downtown Kitchen; Vivace; Arizona Inn; Cafe’ Roka)

 - Wine: good selection, helpful recommendations, very good quality, less than $12/large glass.
 One should not have to spend a fortune for a good wine.
-(Examples: Grill at Hacienda del Sol; Anthony’s In The Catalinas (Now Closed))
+(Example: Grill at Hacienda del Sol; Vivace; Arizona Inn.

 - Service: attentive, personable, pleasant, helpful, knowledgeable, efficient, timely.
-(Examples: Ritz Carlton at Dove Mountain; Anthony’s In The Catalinas (Now Closed); Grill at Hacienda del Sol)
+(Examples: Ritz Carlton at Dove Mountain; Santiago’s; Grill at Hacienda del Sol)

 - Ambiance: interesting interior design, art, originality, comfortable seating, not unpleasantly noisy.
 Extra points for great view and/or historical setting.
-(Examples: North; Agave; Blanco: Tacos + Tequila, Elvira’s)
+(Examples: North; Agave; Blanco Tacos + Tequila, Elvira’s; Santiago’s)

 - Authenticity: retains a sense of local history and cultural heritage.
-(El Charro on Court St.; Arizona Inn)
+(El Charro on Court St.; Arizona Inn; Cafe’ Roka)

 - Value: an all-together pleasant experience worth the price.
-(Blanco; Pizzaria Vivace’; OM Modern Asian Kitchen)
+(Blanco Taco + Tequila; Vivace; Hacienda del Sol; Santiago’s)